JuliaText/WordTokenizers.jl/README.md

 **Note** :

-- unlike SentencePiece escapes the whitespace with a meta symbol "▁" (U+2581) , we uses  "_"  because of slicing nature of unicode character in julia.
+- SentencePiece escapes the whitespace with a meta symbol "▁" (U+2581).

 ### Pretrained